Nanette Workman

-Nanette Joan Workman (born 20 November 1945) is an American singer-songwriter, actress and author, who has been based in Ormstown, Quebec, Canada, during much of her career.
+Nanette Joan Workman (born 20 November 1945) is an American singer-songwriter, actress and author, who has been based in Ormstown, Quebec, Canada, for much of her career.
 She holds dual citizenship of both the United States and Canada.
 She was raised by musician parents in Jackson, Mississippi, where she began her first performances.
 Although raised as an English speaker, she mainly performs in French.
 She has recorded with well-known musicians in the U.S., Canada, UK and France and has been recognized in Mississippi by being elected to that state's Musicians Hall of Fame and having a Francophone house named after her at the state university.

 Biography

 Childhood

 Workman was born in Brooklyn, New York, on 20 November 1945, to musician parents.
 Her mother, Beatryce Kreisman, was in the chorus of Naughty Marietta with the New York City Opera Company, and her father, Ernest Workman, played trumpet in Tommy Dorsey's orchestra.
 She grew up in Jackson, Mississippi.
 As a child she studied piano and began her career at 11, appearing in the local WLBT television series Mr. Magic (later Junior Time) until she was given her own weekly show, Teen Tempos.

 She graduated from Provine High School and attended the University of Southern Mississippi in Hattiesburg, leaving college at 18 for Broadway.